dumux/dumux/doc/doxygen/pages/hldd.md

 GridVariables provide access to all variables needed to solve a particular discretized PDE, that is, the primary and secondary variables at geometric locations.
 These locations and also the type of variables depend on the chosen discretization scheme.

 ##### PrimaryVariables
+Vector type for storing the values of the independent variables at a geometric degree of freedom.

 ##### SolutionVector
 A SolutionVector is a container for the primary variables at each geometrical degree of freedom (dof).
 In particular, it holdsg NumEqVectors for each dof.